-Generally a School Nurse is on-site during the school day.
-The School Nurses will support pupils through:

-- Training to support school staff in management and delivery of interventions such as enteral feeding, administration of oral and gastric medications, catheterisations, epilepsy care, asthma management, management of diabetes - Organise training from an external source where necessary e.g. tracheostomy care, suction, delivery of oxygen
+- .
+The School Nurses will support pupils through: - Training to support school staff in management and delivery of interventions such as enteral feeding, administration of oral and gastric medications, catheterisations, epilepsy care, asthma management, management of diabetes, suction, delivery of oxygen - Organise training from an external source where necessary e.g. tracheostomy care, suction, delivery of oxygen - Monitoring of Health Index Pupils, Looked After Children, Child in Need Plans, Safeguarding

-- Monitoring of Health Index Pupils, Looked After Children, Child in Need Plans, Safeguarding - Contribution of information to Education, Health and Care Plans, where appropriate - Attendance at Medical Clinics, when held in school - Nursing support to the Special School Nurse Team across Worcestershire schools - Transcribe all information relating to medications to medication records - Draw up single dose labelled medications for trips, when appropriate
+- Contribution of information to Education, Health and Care Plans, where appropriate - Nursing support to the Special School Nurse Team across Worcestershire schools - Transcribe all information relating to medications to medication records